benediktpaulus/HI-Sorter/README.md

 Quick usage
 - Start the app (`main.exe`) or run `python main.py` if running from source.
 - Choose an Unsorted folder (source) and a Parent folder (destination library).
 - The app shows the current image.
+- Create a folder, or click on the folder you want to sort the picture into → a hotkey will be assigned.
-Press 1–9 (or click a folder) to move it into the mapped destination.
+- To sort into the same folder again, press 1–9 (or click the folder) to move the image into the mapped destination.
 - Press Delete (Entf) to send an image to the session trash (safe, undoable).
 Use "Undo Last Move" to restore.
-- Destination folders are auto-grouped by year (EXIF DateTimeOriginal, fallback to file modification time).
+- Destination folders are auto-grouped by year (EXIF `DateTimeOriginal`, fallback to file modification time).
-- Use the theme toggle in the header to switch between light and dark modes at any time.
+- Use the preview to select all photos you want to sort at once; when you are ready to sort into a folder, click the folder or press its hotkey.

 Where session trash is stored
 - Deleted files go to a `trash` folder inside your chosen Parent folder (i.e. `{Parent}\trash`).
 Restores handle name conflicts by appending "(restored)".